mikeyhim23/Gen-AI-Task-Tracker/README.md

 ## 🤖 AI-Assisted Development

 This project was built using AI-assisted learning and development.
-The complete learning process is documented in [AI-Prompt-Journal.md](./docs/AI-Prompt-Journal.md), including:
+The complete learning process is documented in AI Prompts Journal including:

-- 10 strategic AI prompts used
+- Strategic AI prompts used
 - Learning reflections and insights
 - Problem-solving approaches
 - Technical decision rationale